collocations.org

 a desk job in the police housing department

-He''d done lots of part-time work, but this was his first proper job.
+He'd done lots of part-time work, but this was his first proper job.

-VERB + JOB
+VERB + job

 have

-look for | apply for, go for | find, get, land, take
+apply for, go for

-She got a temporary job stacking shelves. | He''s just landed himself a highly-paid job in the City.
+She got a temporary job stacking shelves.

 lose

-He''s frightened of losing his job.
+He's frightened of losing his job.

-He''s always had difficulty holding down a job.
+He's always had difficulty holding down a job.

 advertise